BAHLZ/MatrixRain/README.md

-# MatrixRain
+# Matrix Rain Effect

 ![Console View](MatrixRain.gif)

-# Matrix Rain Effect

-This repository demonstrates how to integrate the Matrix Rain effect into your application.
+This repository demonstrates how to integrate the Matrix Rain effect into your console application.

 ## Usage Instructions

-To integrate the Matrix Rain effect, follow these steps:

 1. **Capture the Original Console Output:**
    Save the original `Console.Out` so you can reference it later if needed.